 The "day-lighting" of one of the river Alna's sections, combined with storm-water management, and an urban park with informal recreation areas are some of the key success factors of the pilot project for the large-scale restoration of the river Alna.

-An industrial peninsula on the River Main is being converted into a new sustainable city district.
-The "harbour" forms the new urban focus with varied access to the water and multifunctional urban space.
+An industrial peninsula on the River Main in Frankfurt, Germany, is being converted into a new sustainable city district.
+The harbour forms the new urban focus with varied access to the water and multifunctional urban space.
 A promenade network connects the water to the more densely build-up area on one hand and to the new local park and regional river path on the other hand.

 Bishan Park is one of the most popular parks in the heartlands of Singapore.
 As part of a much-needed park upgrade and plans to improve the capacity of the Kallang channel along the edge of the park, works were carried out simultaneously to transform the utilitarian concrete channel into a naturalised river.